-Senate President Pro Tempore Panfilo Lacson flagged at least P100 billion in insertions for projects "for later release" in the 2025 General Appropriations Act, particularly within the Department of Public Works and Highways (DPWH).
+Senate President Pro Tempore Panfilo Lacson flagged at least P100 billion in insertions for projects in the 2025 General Appropriations Act, noting significant amounts inserted by House of Representatives members.

-Lacson expressed concern that these insertions, which he likened to the pre-2013 Priority Development Assistance Fund (PDAF), could lead to abuses and potential collusion between lawmakers and DPWH officials for kickbacks.
+Lacson expressed concern that these insertions could lead to abuses and potential collusion between lawmakers and DPWH officials, likening them to the pre-2013 Priority Development Assistance Fund (PDAF).

-Lacson clarified that insertions are not necessarily unlawful but raised suspicion over the substantial amounts supposedly received by individual lawmakers, with the largest single insertion for one senator being P10 billion.
+He clarified that insertions are not necessarily unlawful but raised suspicion over the substantial amounts supposedly received by individual lawmakers.

 🤖